-Page 2 of 2 - Even with the addition of Bennett, a full season of Taylor on the court and a contributing freshman class, Ardmore still entered this season without its only regular starter from last season.
+Even with the addition of Bennett, a full season of Taylor on the court and a contributing freshman class, Ardmore still entered this season without its only regular starter from last season.

 The Tigers lost a key player in 6-0 sophomore post Faithlyn Piggee even before the season began.
 Piggee broke her femur in a car accident in September and will miss the entire 2012-13 campaign undergoing rehab.

 Piggee, who was Ardmore's leading rebounder last year as a freshman, said with the changes from last year to now, the Tigers have a chance to go far.

 "They're doing very good," Piggee said.
 "They're working more together and not giving up so easy."